-The expectations for MS research are: (1) to obtain basic training in working with the main pathogen groups (fungi, bacteria and viruses); (2) to obtain basic training in experimental design and statistical analysis; (3) to conceptualize and complete an original research project under the guidance of the supervisory committee; (4) to present a research proposal in a colloquium series and the research results in a seminar; and (5) to submit a MS thesis to the Graduate School.
+The expectations for Ph.D. research are: (1) to obtain basic training in working with the main pathogen groups (fungi, bacteria and viruses); (2) to obtain basic training in experimental design and statistical analysis; (3) to conceptualize and complete an original research project under the guidance of the supervisory committee; (4) to present a research proposal in a colloquium series and the research results in a seminar; and (5) to submit a Ph.D. dissertation to the Graduate School.

-In addition to the MS degree, a non-thesis Masters by Exam degree can be offered at the request of a student who does not write a thesis.
 The Plant Pathology Graduate Program offers graduate courses in 'General Plant Pathology', 'Plant Virology', 'Bacterial Plant Pathogens', 'Fungal Plant Pathogens', 'Mycology', 'Host-parasite Interactions', 'Epidemiology of Plant Disease', 'Applied Population Genetic Analysis of Microbes', 'Theory and Practice of Plant Disease Control', 'Professional Internship in Plant Disease Clinic' and 'Citrus Pathology'.
-The first four courses are required for MS students.
-In addition, MS students need to take a colloquium series and attend the departmental seminar every semester (4 in total).
+The first four courses are required for Ph.D.students.
+In addition, Ph.D. students need to take a colloquium series and attend the departmental seminar every semester (4 in total).
 The colloquium series is focused successively on 'Oral Presentations', 'Grant Writing', 'Critical Reading and Writing', and 'Methods Selection and Critique'.
 This last topic is specifically focused on experimental design and statistical analysis.
 Through this colloquium series, all graduate students are trained in the basics of the conduct of research.